mattantonelli/dynamic_selectable/README.md

 DynamicSelectable makes the above easy to do by providing a generator for your dynamic `collection_select` along with a new `FormHelper` method called `dynamic_collection_select`.

+To see this gem in action, you can check out the sample application [here](https://github.com/mattantonelli/dynamic-selectable-test).

 ## Updating from 0.0.2

 ***Warning:*** *If you are updating from `0.0.2` you will need to re-generate any content created with* `rails generate dynamic_selectable:select`.